Science – the big idea that seems so far removed from the ordinary person – all begins with asking a question.

 How do you start asking questions?
 The best way is to go out into the world and discover.
 Find somewhere without light pollution and watch the Perseids meteor shower.
 Start a garden.
 Get bits of wire and batteries and light bulbs and see what you can create.
 Be curious, and you’ll be surprised at what you can achieve.
 Find out what interests you and you’ll surprise yourself with your capacity to learn.
 There are thousands of simple, quick science experiments at your fingertips and how to do them is just a Google away.

 We are all natural scientists.
 As children we ask ourselves: why is the sky blue?
 Why do we have five fingers?
 Why can birds fly?
-So, in the name of National Science Week, start asking why, and become a scientist yourself.
+Start asking why, and become a scientist yourself.

 “Pure science is asking why things happen, and there are no restrictions on curiosity.”